 I want you and I to whinge about those smiling rich folks on Instagram.
 I want us to be on the same team.
 Team Dirtbag.

 I want to pretend that #outsideisfree.
 Because it would make me feel more comfortable.

 The reality is, that I have spent about 5 years working full time as a corporate lawyer.
 I have become accustomed to having disposable income and free weekends.
-It’s pretty easy to be physically active on weekends, when you’ve been sitting in air conditioned comfort all week.
-It’s easy to brush of the risk of injuries when you can afford basic healthcare.
+I have sat in air conditioned comfort 5 days a week and had the energy to be physically active on weekends.
+It’s easy to downplay the risk of injury when you can afford basic healthcare.
 It’s easy to hike up a steep trail with a pack on, when you’ve got a lifetime of organised sports and fitness training behind you.

 My partner and I rent a 3-bedroom house in a nice suburb close to the city.
-There’s space to safely store all kinds of adventurous equipment that we have each acquired over the years.
+There’s space to safely store all the adventurous equipment that we have each acquired over the years.

 I live a privileged life.
 If I chose to, I could go on a another solo overnight hike tomorrow and have a great time.